Homomorpheus/mathmod_ball_dae_ode/docs/eqmotion.md

 # Equations of motion for constrained mechanical systems

-## From the principle of least action
+## On a curve - derivation of a DAE

 Let $q(t) \in \mathbb{R}^2$ be the position of a mass point (ball) with Lagrangian function $L$.
 Assume that the mass point is subjected to a constraint $G(q) \in C^2(\mathbb{R}^2, \mathbb{R})$ with Lagrange parameter $\lambda$.